nmattia/nmattia.com/src/content/blog/skapa-intro.md

 >
 > Big disclaimer: This is a side project where I decided to explore every possible rabbit hole and allowed myself to obsess over potentially irrelevant details.
 I've been learning a ton in the process.
 If something doesn't look right, [let me know](https://github.com/nmattia/nmattia.com/issues/new)!

 The base idea (and hopefully most obvious design choice) was to make the app look like an IKEA manual.
-This was done by sticking to black and white, have a big blocky title with an **Å**, and have strong, black outlines (more on how this is achieved later).
+This was done by sticking to black and white, using big blocky letters with an **Å**, and showing strong, black outlines (more on how this is achieved later).

 ![IKEA billy manual](/images/skapa-intro/billy.png)

 _The first page of an IKEA Billy shelf manual_

-There are a couple of notable differences.
-The font is _not_ the IKEA font (IKEA Sans) but "Kanit", which is about as far as I'll go to try and avoid being sued (IKEA, do reach out if you want to partner though).
-Another big visual difference is that IKEA uses perspective drawings (at least on the first page) whereas Skapa uses orthographic projection (I just like it more).
+There are a couple of notable differences between Skapa and an actual IKEA manual.
+First, the app is not paper.
+Then, the font is _not_ the IKEA font (IKEA Sans) but "Kanit", which is about as far as I'll go to try and avoid being sued (IKEA, do reach out if you want to partner though).
+Another big visual difference is that IKEA uses perspective drawings (at least on the first page of their manuals) whereas Skapa uses orthographic projection (I just like it more).

-The goal was to have an interface as minimal as possible, so I just spent a lot of time removing buttons and features from the original implementation.
+Another goal was to have an interface as minimal as possible, so I just spent a lot of time removing buttons and features from the original implementation.

 ![Evolution of the UI over time](/images/skapa-intro/skapa-evolution.gif)